microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 | :- | :- | :- |
 | STR bonus + Character Level | DEX bonus + Character Level | MIND bonus + Character Level |

-While a character's attack bonus is +6 or more, they can make an additional attack by subtracting -5 for the new attack's bonus.
+If a character's attack bonus is +6 or more, they can make an additional attack ("sub-attack") by subtracting -5 for the new attack's bonus.
 This can be carried out up to three times.
-For example, if the total bonus is +12, three attacks can be made (at +12/+7/+2, respectively).
+For example, if the total bonus is +12, the character can make two sub-attacks for a total of three attacks (at +12/+7/+2, respectively).
+Sub-attacks cannot deal critical damage.

 Fighters and Rogues may use DEX bonus + Level (Missile attack bonus) as their Melee attack bonus when wielding a light weapon.
 Fighters, Rogues, Bards, and Rangers may wield 2 light weapons and attack with both in a round, if they take a -2 penalty on all attack rolls that round.
 Rangers take a -1 penalty instead.